This site is a work in progress. Please take a look around and let us know what you think!

 196 Wentworth St N, Hamilton, ON L8L 5V7, Canada

-15 low-barrier overnight beds to women and non-binary people.
+15 low-barrier overnight beds to women, trans-, and non-binary people.
 Beds are available on a first come, first serve basis either by walk-in or community referral.
 Offers snacks and beverages, harm reduction supplies, emotional support, and assistance with finding housing.

 Good Shepherd Centres